Welcome to the MABTS e-Learning portal!

-MABTS seeks to offer quality theological education through this online learning experience, making it possible for students to participate who cannot attend regular classes at the various campuses.
+MABTS seeks to offer quality theological education through this online learning experience, making it possible for students to participate who cannot attend regular classes on campus.

-Students must be enrolled at MABTS in order to take online courses.
-For admissions information and an enrollment application, go to the main website, www.mabts.edu, or call Mr. Andy Hynes, Director of Admissions, at 1-800-968-4508 or email at email@example.com.
+Students must be enrolled at MABTS in order access MidAmericaonDemand.org.
+For admissions information and an enrollment application, go to Mabts.edu or contact admissions office at 1-800-968-4508, email: email@example.com.

-If you have military or other educational scholarships or have questions, call the seminary business office at 800-968-4508.
+If you have military or other educational scholarships or have any questions, please call the seminary business office at 800-968-4508.

-A list of available courses is available in the resource at the top, left hand side of this page.
-Just click on the link labeled "Online Courses."
 Students may take up to 43 hours of the academic hours required for a Master of Divinity degree or 27 hours toward the Associate of Divinity degree through online courses.
-Other degree programs may accept up to 49% of degree requirements through the online system.
-Students may also take additional courses through the main campus or one of the seminary's extension centers.
+Other degree programs may accept up to 49% of degree requirements completed through online courses.

 The seminary catalog is available online at the main seminary website: www.mabts.edu.
 Northeast campus (New York) students should see the Northeast website www.mabtsne.edu for information and schedules specific to that campus.